wp-plugins/wp-ajaxify-comments/readme.txt

 * Admin frontend to customize the look and feel
 * (Automatic) fallback mode uses complete page reloads if the plugin is not configured properly or any incompatibility is detected
 * Client-side JavaScript API (see FAQ for more details)
+* Option to load comments asynchronously with secondary AJAX request if page contains more than a specified number of comments.
 * Debug mode to support troubleshooting

 == Screenshots ==